Menstrual cramps or dysmenorrhoea refers to painful menses.

 - Begins usually with onset of menses or on first day of menses and may last for few hours to three days.

-- Pain is usually of cramping types occurs in the pelvis or lower abdomen may radiates to the thigh and back.
+- Pain is usually of cramping type, occurs in the pelvis or lower abdomen may radiate to the thigh and back.

 - This pain may associate with other symptoms like nausea, vertigo, diarrhea, irritability etc.